osposweb/osposweb.github.io/Items.md

 **This is work in progress.
-This is the start of the documentation that I volunteered to provide - so it will grow as I learn ... hopefully it won't take too long.**
+Support for temporary items is being added to the system. **

 ## 1. Items Features

 ## 2. Definitions/Structure